tanuj-aelf/aelf-repo-chat/README.md

 - Provides natural language interface to query repository information through REST API
 - Generates concise, accurate responses using GPT-4
 - Searches across multiple repositories simultaneously
+- Integrates with Lark (Feishu) bot for chat-based interaction

 ## Architecture

-The application is split into two main components:
+The application is split into three main components:

 1. **Indexing Script**: Processes GitHub repositories and stores their content in a vector database
 2. **API Server**: Provides a REST endpoint for querying the indexed repositories
+3. **Lark Bot Handler**: Processes messages from Lark and integrates with the API server

 ## Setup and Installation